elliot14A/cerberust/README.md

 # cerberust
-A fast authentication service written in rust
+A fast authentication server written in rust